JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

     + SNMP Traps - SNMP agents send information through notifications to SNMP managers.
 These notifications are known as SNMP traps or device traps.
     + SNMPv3 - Version 1 and version 2 both have vulnerabilities, but version 3 uses encryption.
 Used to provide secure management of a system.
  * Firewalls -  Monitors and manages incoming and outgoing traffic.
-    + Host Based Firewall - Monitors traffic passing through the NIC.
+    + Host Based Firewall - Monitors traffic passing through the NIC, or individual host.
     + Network Based Firewall - Monitors traffing passing through the network.
     + Stateless Firewall - Uses rules implemented in ACLs to filter traffic.
 A router using an ACL is very similar to a stateless firewall.
-Treats each network packet is its own event.
+Treats each network packet as its own event.
 Fast, but no context awareness.
 Does not provide highest level of security.
+    + Stateful Firewall - AKA layer 4 (transport) firewall.
+Monitors data in the context of states within a session.
     + Firewall Rules
        * Permission - Green Light: PERMIT and ALLOW.
 Red Light: DENY.
        * Protocol - Typically TCP or UDP.
 ICMP (internet control message protocol) can be blocked to prevent being PINGed.